What Are Your Employment Rights?

-Owens, McCrea & Linscott also provides representation to employees who have been wrongfully terminated, discriminated against, subjected to sexual harassment, or have a wage dispute.
+Owens, McCrea & Linscott, PLLC, has a reputation for providing excellent representation to employees who have been wrongfully terminated, discriminated against, subjected to harassment or subjected to retaliation.

 Not all terminations are unlawful.
 A termination may be unfair but legal.
 Determining whether a legal claim exists requires an analysis of many factors based on your situation.
 Some examples of wrongful termination include termination in violation of public policy, without due process of the law, in violation of a contract or retaliatory termination.

 Please contact our firm for a face-to-face consultation.

 We handle cases based on race, gender, national origin, religion, disability, age, sexual orientation and gender identity.
 Discrimination and harassment in the workplace can be one of the most hurtful situations in a person’s life.
 In addition to feeling powerless, you may experience extreme fear and anxiety related to potentially losing your source of income.